keithledgerwood/WICLab-guide/05-governance.md

 Access certification is built into the Okta platform.
 There is an administrative interface to create and manage campaigns and an end-user interface for participating in campaigns.
 Campaigns can be created via API and the UI of the admin platform.

-### Verify the Access Certification Campaign was created

-To verify that a certification campaign was created by the flowpack, you will need to perform the following actions as the Okta admin:

-1. In the Okta Admin Console select **Identity Governance** > **Access Certifications**.
-1. Verify that there is **Campaign** whose name starts with **Title Change:**.
-1. Click on the **Title Change:** campaign to see an overview of the campaign.

-The page provides an overview of the campaign, the progress of the campaign, and the items to be reviewed.
-An administrator can use this page to manage the execution of a campaign.
-They can see the progress and any items still outstanding.
-They can reassign one or more items.
-They can also prematurely end the campaign.

->**Note:** Please notify a lab assistant if there is no campaign listed.

 ### Participating in an Access Certification Campaign

 For the purposes of this lab, we decided to assign the Okta tenant administrator ( You ) to be the reviewer of this particular campaign.
 Reviews are performed with the **Okta Access Certification** app on your End User Dashboard.